 The Kana tank was designed to be used in stain, oil and varnish.
 Traditionally this type of brush would be made completely from natural fibers (hog hair).
 However recently we have started to see more and more manufacturers produce synthetic brushes for oil and stain.
 There are plus points for both types of material.
-This is my Kana Tank paintbrush review.
+Available online, this is my Kana Tank paintbrush review.

 The Kana Tank has an easy grip handle and plastic ferrule meaning you can use this paintbrush comfortably for long periods of time.
 It also has a party trick – The Kana Tank has a core of dense natural fiber bristles which are surrounded by synthetics.
 It is easy to see why this has been done and its genius!!
 Paint pick-up is unreal!
 The natural fibers in this brush hold on to the material you’re using very nicely, distributing an even flow once called upon.
 The synthetic fibers hold their shape well against the core of the brush (with can be an issue for a lot of other brushes in varnish, stain and oil).
 You can also cut in with pinpoint accuracy and squaring up corners is made simple.

 You don’t just apply stain, varnish or oil, there is an art to it.
 You manipulate the material and work it so there’s an even and thin layer over every bit of timber.
 Brush strokes need to be light and follow the grain.
 It is artwork and whoever designed this brush understands that.

 If you want to just lay off and tidy brush marks on a piece of timber you have coated, you simply use the tip of this brush and it will not deposit any more material.
 If you do need more material, simply apply a little bit of pressure to the brush and your stain, varnish or oil will be squeezed out of the natural bristle core onto the timber.
 You feel as though you are always in complete control, more so than any other brush I have ever used.